 Chapter of Excellence is an expectations program for chapters to complete.
 The areas of expectations are: scholarship, leadership, community service/philanthropy, and membership.
-Each chapter is expected to complete the application each year.
-Failure to meet the minimum expectations will result in sanctions outlined in the Chapter of Excellence program.
+Each chapter is expected to complete the application yearly.
+Failure to meet the minimum expectations will result in sanctions outlined in the Chapter of Excellence program, which can be found in the Office of Greek Life Policies and Procedures Handbook on the Link